ArtiLuca/algorithms-and-puzzles/LeetCode/Arrays & Linked Lists/Set Mismatch/README.md

 ## Solution
 We are told that $2 \le \text{nums.length} \le 10^{4}$ and that $1 \le \text{nums[i]} \le 10^{4}$.

 For this problem, we do not know whether the vector `nums` is *sorted* or not.
-We only know that there are $n$ elements $1 \to n$ and that one of them is missing, creating a *duplicate*.
+We only know that there are $n$ elements from 1 to n and that one of them is missing, creating a *duplicate*.

 For this problem, I thought of 4 different possible solutions, each with its pros and cons: